Connector Remote Sync

 site to create a Target

-Connector with remote setting enabled (Create a Connector -> Fill in the Connector infomation -> Enable Remote-Sync Target toggle) on web UI.
-Enter all information from the source, including remote site name, remote connector ID, to finish the pairing process.
+Connector with remote setting enabled (Create a Connector -> Fill in the Connector infomation -> Enable Remote-Sync Target toggle) on user interface (UI).
+Enter all information from the Source, including Site Name, Connector ID, to finish the pairing process.

 Once the Target connector is created, it should be listed with a Target